Single-Step Phase-Engineered Pulse for Active Readout Cavity Reset in Superconducting Circuits: Introduction

 A straightforward strategy to accelerate resonator reset is to engineer a low–quality-factor readout resonator.
 However, increasing the resonator linewidth enhances the qubit’s radiative decay through the Purcell effect, thereby degrading lifetime.
+Purcell filters can mitigate this decay channel, though they generally introduce additional circuit complexity, such as dedicated filter cavities~\cite{dedicated_filter, 2025_MTL_filter} or bus filter structures~\cite{passband_bus_filter, stopband_bus_filter}.
+Furthermore, for a fixed ratio of the dispersive shift to resonator linewidth as desired for a high-fidelity readout~\cite{quantum_jump}, increasing linewidth also enhances qubit dephasing induced by stray photons~\cite{photon_noise1, photon_noise2, photon_noise3}.
+Parametric driving offers an alternative approach to rapid cavity reset, albeit at the cost of integrating an auxiliary dissipative mode into the circuit~\cite{parameteric_drive_cavity_reset}.

-Although Purcell filters can suppress this decay channel, they typically introduce additional circuit complexity, such as dedicated resonator~\cite{dedicated_filter, 2025_MTL_filter} or bus filter~\cite{passband_bus_filter, stopband_bus_filter}.
-Pulse-level approaches provide an alternative route to fast cavity depletion without modifying the hardware architecture.
-In particular, optimal-control techniques have been employed to design tailored drive sequences that efficiently depopulate photons~\cite{optimal_control_cavity_reset}.
-In the literature~\cite{CLEAR}, two additional segments are appended at the end of the pulse to achieve cavity reset.
+Pulse-level approaches provide an complementary route to fast cavity depletion without modifying the hardware architecture.
+Optimal control techniques have also been applied to construct tailored drive sequences that efficiently deplete cavity photons~\cite{optimal_control_cavity_reset}.
+In the nonlinear dispersive regime, although optimization algorithms have been employed to derive drive parameters for both conditional and unconditional resonator reset.
+Nevertheless, the resulting reset durations remain long compared to typical gate times~\cite{nonlinear_cavity_reset}.
+Two additional segments are appended to the end of the pulse as a counter pulse to achieve cavity reset, as demonstrated in Ref.~\cite{CLEAR}.